 Suffolk County Council (SCC) is working in Partnership with Essex County Council (ECC) to deliver Travel Training in Suffolk.

-Suffolk County Council (CloseSuffolk County Council) is working in Partnership with Essex County Council (ECC) to deliver Travel Training in Suffolk.
 ECC have been delivering a very successful Travel Training service in Essex for over 10 years.
-CloseSuffolk County Council are under contract with ECC to deliver travel training to students and adults with special educational needs or disabilities in schools, colleges and adult day care services/accessing the community in Suffolk.
+CloseSuffolk County Council have a contract with ECC to deliver travel training to students and adults with special educational needs or disabilities in schools, colleges and adult day care services/accessing the community in Suffolk.
 To date over 350 young people and adults have completed their training and become independent travellers.

 What is travel training?

-Travel Training teaches young people and adults with special educational needs or disabilities a safe way of travelling independently that will build self-esteem and confidence.
+Travel Training teaches young people and adults with special educational needs, disabilities or learning disabilities, a safe way of travelling independently that will build self-esteem and confidence.
 Being able to travel on public transport is a key life skill which lets young people and adults make choices about how they live, go about their daily life and fulfil their potential.

 The training involves supporting trainees to use all forms of public transport and where appropriate walking routes to their place of education or day service provision/community.